TheFinix13/Budget-System-Java/README.md

 # Budget-System-V2
- Second Version of the Budget System using java and next
+ The second version of the Budget System

+ - Frontend Technologies: NextJS
+ - Backend Technologies: Java, Java SpringBoot Framework,
+ - PostgreSQL for the database.